hobson/hobson.github.io/_posts/2015-08-22-TFNW-BYO-Brain-Workshop.md

 | XOR Fail |  |

 <div><asside class="notes">
-  AI: "Artificial" intelligence -> "machine" intelligence Think of "artificial" as "pretend". or model.
+  AI: "Artificial" intelligence -> "machine" intelligence<br>
+  Think of "artificial" as "pretend".<br>
+  or model.<br>
-  Like the model you have for how society works.
+  Like the model you have for how society works.<br>
-  If you are nice people will be nice to you.
+  If you are nice people will be nice to you.<br>
-  If you work hard, you'll get paid by your boss.
+  If you work hard, you'll get paid by your boss.<br>
 </asside></div>

 ---